qiime2/docs/source/tutorials/pd-mice.rst

 Parkinson’s Mouse Tutorial
 --------------------------

-This tutorial will demonstrate a "typical" QIIME 2 analysis, using a set of fecal samples from humanized mice.
+This tutorial will demonstrate a "typical" QIIME 2 analysis, using a set of fecal samples from `humanized`_ mice.
 The original study, `Sampson et al, 2016`_, was designed to determine whether the fecal microbiome contributed to the development of Parkinson’s Disease (PD).
 Several observation studies showed a difference in the microbiome between PD patients and controls, although the organisms identified across studies were not consistent.
 However, this was sufficient evidence to suggest that there might be a relationship between PD and the fecal microbiome.

 To determine whether that relationship was incidental or actually disease associated, a second study was needed.
-A human cohort study was not feasible; the disease only affects about 1% of the population over 60, PD takes a long time to develop and to be diagnosed, and it would be difficult to determine when to collect the samples.
+A human cohort study was not feasible; the disease only affects about 1% of the population over 60 years old, PD takes a long time to develop and to be diagnosed, and it would be difficult to determine when to collect the samples.
 Therefore, a gnotobiotic mouse study was utilized to evaluate the role of the microbiome in the development of PD symptoms.
 Feces were collected from six donors with Parkinson’s disease and six age- and sex-matched neurologically health controls, and then transplanted into mice who were either predisposed to developing Parkinson’s disease due to a mutation ("aSyn") or resistant wild type mice ("BDF1").
 Mice from different donors were kept in seperate cages, but mix from different genetic backgrounds were co-housed.
 The mice were followed for 7 weeks to see if they developed symptoms of Parkinson’s disease.

-We’ll look a subset of data from two human donors (one healthy and one with PD) whose samples were transplanted into two cages of mice from the susceptible genotype.

-For this tutorial, a subset of the metadata has been pulled from the full file, and the sequences have also been subsampled down to around 5000 sequences per sample from a much larger distribution to allow the tutorial to run in a short time.
-The sequences for the full study were deposited in EBI with accession `PRJEB17694`_; processed tables can be downloaded from the `qiita`_  database from study 10483.
+We’ll look a subset of data from two human donors (one healthy and one with PD) whose samples were each transplanted into three separate cages of mice from the susceptible genotype.
+For this tutorial, a subset of the metadata has been prepared, and the sequences have been subsampled to approximately 5000 sequences per sample to allow the tutorial to run in a short time.
+The sequences for the full study are accessible at EBI with accession `PRJEB17694`_; processed tables from the full study can be downloaded from the `Qiita`_  database from study 10483.

 Hypothesis
 ==========

 This tutorial will explore the hypothesis that the genetic background of a humanized mouse influences the microbial community.
 However, we'll also need to consider other confounders which might drive the shape of the microbiome instead of the mouse genotype.

+.. end L2 Hypothesis

 Set up
 ======